-Often these events, such as birthdays and anniversaries, or more recently Easter, are opportunities for much anticipated gatherings with family and friends who we don’t often see.
+Often these events, such as birthdays and anniversaries, or soon to arrive Easter, are opportunities for much anticipated gatherings with family and friends who we don’t often see.

-This year the world is in crisis, fighting a war against a virus invading our globe.
+The world is still in crisis, fighting a war against a virus invading our globe.

-This year so many will be isolated.
+This Easter so many will again be isolated.
 Not necessarily alone but isolated with those who normally live under their roof.

 Others will be completely alone for the first time in their lives, in quarantine in strange hotels or at home unable to be a part of even small family gatherings due to travel restrictions.